allenai/beaker-cli/README.md

    These instructions will guide you through installing and configuring the Beaker CLI.
 See [below](#install-beaker-cli) for more options.

-   Request credentials to run an experiment from a Beaker admin.
+   If you signed up using your @allenai.org email address, then you should automatically have credentials.
+Otherwise you will need to request credentials to run an experiment from a Beaker admin.
    You can either ask on #beaker-users or email bunsen@allenai.org.
    Please include the email address associated with your Beaker account.